 No SELECTION CRITERIA Max. scor e Reference/ comments 5.
 The project is relevant to the particular needs and of the border region d constraints 8 Part II p.
-3.1.
-The envisaged activities in terms of needs of the border region are very well described and well justified: they are timely and appropriate 8 points p.
-3.2. p.
-3.3.
-The envisaged activities are timely and appropriate, relevant to the particular need and constraints of the border region, but are not described in details 6 points The envisaged activities in terms of needs of the border region are very well described and well justified, but they are not timely 4 points The project activities are well described and justified, but the connection with the particular need and constraints of the border region is not clear 2 points The project activities are not well described and justified, and the connection with the particular need and constraints of the border region is not clear 0 point 6.
-Cross-border impact of the project Part II The project will have positive effect on the partners organizations, target groups and beneficiaries, and will bring a clear cross-border impact.
+2.1.
+The envisaged activities in terms of needs of the border region are very well described and well justified: they are timely and appropriate.
 8 points p.
-1.3. p.
-1.4.
-Whole AF The project will have positive effect on the partners organizations, target groups and beneficiaries, but the envisaged activities do not complement each other and will not be implemented jointly.
-5 points 0 - rejected The project will have positive effect on the partners organizations, but the effect on the target groups and beneficiaries on both sides of the border area is not clear 3 points The project will have positive effect on the partners organizations, target groups and beneficiaries, but the justification for the cross-border impact is unsufficie 1 point The project will not have positive effect on the partners organizations, target groups and beneficiaries, and there will be no cross-border impact 0 points 7.
-The project contributes to the achieveme ent of the 8 Part II
+2.2. p.
+2.3.
+The envisaged activities are timely and appropriate, relevant to the particular need and constraints of the border region, but are not described in details.
+6 points The envisaged activities in terms of needs of the border region are very well described and well justified, but they are not timely.
+4 points The project activities are well described and justified, but the connection with the particular need and constraints of the border region is not clear.
+2 points The project activities are not well described and justified, and the connection with the particular need and constraints of the border region is not clear.
+0 points 6.
+Cross-border impact of the project 8 Part II The project will have positive effect on the partners 8 points p.
+1.3.